Council house repairs

 A letter will be sent to you with an appointment.
 If the appointment is not convenient you will need to contact us to re-arrange it.
 If you deny us have access, we may take action against your tenancy and you could lose your home.

 If the engineer cannot gain access for this appointment, a letter will be hand delivered through your door asking you to contact us within seven days to make another appointment.
 If you do not contact us, another letter will be sent to you asking you to make an appointment within seven days of the date of the letter.
+We will charge you £25 plus VAT for any appointments that you make and are not at home to keep.

 Finally a letter will be sent to you from the London Borough of Barking and Dagenham advising you that we will be taking legal action to gain access if you do not make an appointment within 14 days of the date of the letter.